7 Facts from our Genebase Review

 DNA Celiac disease: Determines if you are highly sensitive to gluten, at risk of developing celiac disease, and if you carry a genetic variant that increases your risk of developing celiac disease.

-DNA Lactose Intolerance: Determines if digestive issues are caused by lactose intolerance, if you carry genetic variants that make you lactose intolerant, or if you are at risk of becoming lactose intolerant.
+DNA Lactose Intolerance: Determines if lactose intolerance causes digestive issues, if you carry genetic variants that make you lactose intolerant, or if you are at risk of becoming lactose intolerant.

 DNA Caffeine Sensitivity: Determines the type of caffeine metabolizer you are, if you carry a genetic variant that exposes you to caffeine sensitivity, and if you are at risk of hypertension and heart attack.